BLOG

 Gas boilers account for a 5th of air pollution from nitrogen oxides in urban areas.
 Nitrous oxide is a climate-warming gas that is 300 times more potent than carbon dioxide, that can also damage the ozone layer.
 Air source heat pumps on the other hand don’t emit nitrous oxide.

-The government has set challenging targets for heat pump installations to help the UK to meet its next milestone cutting carbon emissions.
-From 2025, all new homes will have to have low carbon heating systems, and from 2035 sales of new gas or oil boilers will be banned.
+The government has set challenging targets for heat pump installations to help the UK meet its next milestone to cut carbon emissions.
+From 2025, all new homes will have to have low-carbon heating systems, and from 2035 sales of new gas or oil boilers will be banned.

-In order to make them a financially comparable solution to getting a new traditional boiler installed, the Government have cut taxes on clean technologies, and introduced the Boiler Upgrade Scheme.
+To make them a financially comparable solution to getting a new traditional boiler installed, the Government have cut taxes on clean technologies and introduced the Boiler Upgrade Scheme.
 The scheme provides grants of £7,500 towards the cost of installing a new air source heat pump, bringing the installation cost broadly in line with a new gas boiler.

 There is a lot to consider if you are interested in finding out more about air source heat pumps.
-You will find more information on our website, but if you would like to discuss this option or book in a home survey, give us a call on 01536 903123.
+You will find more information on our website, but if you would like to discuss this option or book a home survey, give us a call at 01536 903123.

 If you would like to discuss any of the options mentioned above, we are always happy to help and together we can do our bit to help the Earth.